chrismahony/Nisa_Mahony_et_al_CroftLab/readme.txt

-#data for replicating this anlaysis can be found at GSE277878, GSE277879, GSE277880
+#data for replicating this analysis can be found at GSE277878, GSE277879, GSE277880

-#This code require the following packages (along with associated dependicies) and has been run in RStudio (v4.3.1):
+#This code requires the following packages (along with associated dependencies) and has been run in RStudio (v4.3.1):

 Seurat (v4.3.1)
 sctransform (v0.3.5)